What is Japanese Knotweed?

 Japanese Knotweed does not enjoy the UK winter!
 After the first hard frost, the plant will loose its leaves and go into winter dormancy.
 The canes of Japanese Knotweed will continue to stand during winter but they will turn brown and become brittle.

-Top Tip! – identifying Japanese knotweed is especially difficult in winter because of the lack of leaves and the canes looking ‘twig like’.
+Top Tip! – Japanese Knotweed identification is especially difficult in winter because of the lack of leaves and the canes looking ‘twig like’.
 You can also check the ground for fragments of old canes and also the crown of the plant for signs of growth areas!

 Spring